 The competency framework also becomes the guiding criterion for recruitment and selection.
 At the time of hiring new employees, a competency framework eliminates wastage of resources spent on recruiting, selecting and training the wrong people.
 A framework also ensures thorough assessment of an employee’s’ performance once it is implemented.
 In addition, these assessments give more consistent, credible and reliable results of what the employees in the organization are capable of doing.

 How To Develop A Competency Framework For Your Organization?

-There are 3 major factors that would help make the process of developing a framework successful:
+There are 3 major factors that would help make the process of developing a framework successful such as:

 Staff Consultation: When designing a framework, it would be a mistake for HR to do all the work.
-The reasonable and effective approach is to involve the people who actually work in various roles.
+Instead, the reasonable and effective approach is to involve the people who actually work in various roles.

 Change Management: Getting people to use a framework involves change, and as we all know, change is often resisted.
 It is thus wise to create a careful approach to manage change.

-Effective Communication: All members of the organization should be fully aware of the framework being developed, the part they play, and their obligation when the framework is made available.
+Effective Communication: All members of the organization should be fully aware of the framework in development, the part they play, and their obligation when the framework is made available.

 Building the Competency Framework

-By now you should already have a goal in mind for your framework.
+By now, you should already have a goal in mind for your framework.
 If not, that is the first thing you should establish.
 The purpose of your framework would determine exactly how you go about it.
-For example, if you were creating a framework strictly for recruiting new staff, it would be different from that needed for the entire organization, including top management – one obvious reason being that expectations for new staff and top management are often different.
+For example, if you were creating a framework strictly for recruiting new staff, it would be different from the one for the entire organization, including top management – one obvious reason is that expectations for new staff and top management are often different.